DongFengZero/PGONet/README.md

 # A Physics-Informed Generative Adversarial Network for Advancing Solutions in Ocean Acoustics

 Special thanks to the following work.
-We wrote the code for this project based on the open source code of this paper.
+We wrote the code for this project based on the open-source code of this paper.

 ```
 @article{ren2022phycrnet,